LafeLabs/PostCapitalistIndustry/universities.md

  The college education has become a key element in the great lie of the American middle class dream.
 It is also a major factor in the older generation destroying the opportunities they had for the younger generation.

+College has become just another capitalist cartel, exploiting the hopes of young people in exchange for a life of debt servitude.
+Young people are still told by their elders that a college education is needed to enter the middle class, which is supposed to be a good thing.
+They're told that the price is justified by long term earnings.
+Then they're sent off to live in a party resort for 5 years where they shuffle through a series of pointless and irrelevant classes, and wind up with a bill of many tens of thousands of dollars(this is primarily an American problem, but the neoliberals will bring it to your country soon enough if they're not crushed at the global level).

+And what do we learn there?
+Theory!
+Propaganda!
+How to write papers no one will read about stuff no one cares about.
+100 year old science.
+At this point defenders of the System start howling about "pure knowledge", by which they mean theory over "applied knowledge", by which they mean actual knowledge about how the world works.
+Theory is a virus, a disease, and a religion, and it has no place here.

+What should we learn?
+Same subjects, but useful.
+Why can't biology majors make drugs?
+Why can't physics majors build a flying drone?
+Why can't chemistry majors build a water desalination plant?
+Many subjects should, I think, be totally eliminated, as they have no real value, such as economics and computer "science".

 ## Science Grad School: The Ponzi Scheme

 You don't have to go to graduate school to see how much it resembles a pyramid scam.
 Suppose any one professor has about five graduate students at a time, each of whom takes about five years to graduate with a PhD.
 If a professor does this for 30 years, they will create on average one PhD per year or 30 PhD's total.
 Now suppose all those PhD's find jobs similar to what their advisor has.
 This is possible only if the size of the field increases by 30 times in 30 years.
 Very crudely this corresponds to about 12% per year.
 Given the expansion of the physical sciences and their satellites in the years during and directly after World War II, building a scheme like this in those years actually made some sense.
 However, those days are decades behind us, and now as research budgets shrink and schools, companies, and government agencies are systematically destroyed by politics, this math looks much more like a pyramid scam than a response to society's needs.